Writing for Teaching Young Children

 If you have high-resolution photographs that go along with your content, please include them with your submission.

-Authors are responsible for seeking and maintaining written permission from parents or legal guardians to include photos of children or children's work samples, and for seeking and maintaining written permission to include photos of adults.
-These permissions must be provided to NAEYC for review prior to publication.
+Authors are responsible for seeking and maintaining written permission from parents or legal guardians to include photos of children or children's work samples.
+They are also responsible for seeking and maintaining written permission to include photos of adults.
+Permissions are needed for any recognizable person appearing in photos.
+In addition, if the author did not take the photos, the author must confirm that they have the right to publish the photos and that the photographer possesses the necessary model releases.

 The editorial team will reach out upon acceptance to process the forms.
 NAEYC-approved model release forms are available from the editorial team if needed.
 Forms must be confirmed and provided to the editorial team before publication.
 Failure to do so will result in the photos being excluded from publication.